 Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit methyltri(methylethylketoxime)silane D > 0.1 to ≤ 1 ppm vinyltris(methylethylketoxime)silane D > 0.1 to ≤ 1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker bealth
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.

-Exposure controls Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+Appropriate engineering The basic types of engineering controls are: controls Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-Personal protection Eye and face protection Safety glasses with side shields.
-Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Individual protection measures, such as personal protective equipment Safety glasses with side shields. ▶ Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-No special equipment for minor exposure i.e. when handling small quantities.
-OTHERWISE: For potentially moderate or heavy exposures: Safety glasses with side shields.
-NOTE: Contact lenses pose a special hazard; soft lenses may absorb irritants and ALL lenses concentrate them.
-Close fitting gas tight goggles Skin protection See Hand protection below Hands/feet protection NOTE: The material may produce skin sensitisation in predisposed individuals.
+Eye and face protection ▶ No special equipment for minor exposure i.e. when handling small quantities. ▶ OTHERWISE: For potentially moderate or heavy exposures: Safety glasses with side shields. ▶ NOTE: Contact lenses pose a special hazard; soft lenses may absorb irritants and ALL lenses concentrate them.
+Close fitting gas tight goggles Skin protection See Hand protection below NOTE: ▶ The material may produce skin sensitisation in predisposed individuals.
 Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
-Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
-No special equipment needed when handling small quantities.
-OTHERWISE: For potentially moderate exposures: Wear general protective gloves, eg. light weight rubber gloves.
-For potentially heavy exposures: Wear chemical protective gloves, eg. PVC. and safety footwear.
-Body protection See Other protection below Other protection No special equipment needed when handling small quantities.
-OTHERWISE: • Overalls. • Skin cleansing cream. • Eyewash unit.
+Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed. ▶ No special equipment needed when handling small quantities.
+Hands/feet protection OTHERWISE: For potentially moderate exposures: ▶ Wear general protective gloves, eg. light weight rubber gloves. ▶ For potentially heavy exposures: ▶ Wear chemical protective gloves, eg. PVC. and safety footwear.
+Body protection See Other protection below No special equipment needed when handling small quantities.
+OTHERWISE: Other protection Overalls.
+Skin cleansing cream.
+Evewash unit.